dipy/dipy/doc/theory/dicom_mosaic.rst

 ``voxel_array[0,0,0]``).

 In the case of the mosaic, we have the first two columns of $R$ from the ``ImagePositionPatient`` DICOM field.
+To make a true translation matrix, we can generate the last column from the cross product of the first two.
+However, Siemens defines, in its private header, a ``SliceNormalVector`` which gives the third column, but possibly with a z flip, so that $R$ then is orthogaonal, but not a rotation matrix (it has a determinant of <0).

-As we know that the axes are orthogonal, then we can generate the third column with the cross product of the first two.
-We can get the first two values of $\mathbf{s} with the ``PixelSpacing`` field, and the last (z scaling) value with the ``SpacingBetweenSlices``.
+We can get the first two values of $\mathbf{s}$ with the ``PixelSpacing`` field, and the last (z scaling) value with the ``SpacingBetweenSlices``.

-The SPM
+SPM notes that the $\mathbf{t}$ vector - which should come from the ``ImagePositionPatient`` field, are not correct for the mosaic format.